 …so we each procured one of the sprinkle-topped cream doughnuts, which were divine.
 About five hours later we reached Baltimore, at which time we stopped at our usual dinner spot along the way, a Greek restaurant called Hellas, …known for their yummy crab cakes,

 …as were the Chicken Kabobs with tzatziki and pita.
 It had been a year since I’d seen my mother and, as has been the case every time I’ve seen my mother again after a long separation, I was amazed at how good she still looked and how strong she was, …how much she was still enjoying life, …how nice her house still looked, …and how her cat family continues to grow.
 My mom now has five cats, only two of which would hold still long enough for me to snap them.
 As soon as we arrived my mother entreated us to have a snack, a drink, or to dig into the stock pile of cookies, cakes, candies, and Christmas goodies delivered by friends, neighbors, or members of her church, where she still goes to Mass every morning.
-We partook of some of the goodies, then relaxed for a while, ...until a little later in the evening when the children arrived, and the fun began.
-To be continued...
+We partook of some of the goodies, then relaxed for a while,

 …giving us all – well, maybe not us all, but myself for one – that cheery holiday feeling , the thought came to me that I should invite some friends over to sing Christmas carols .
 After all, I have a piano, I have Christmas music, I have song sheets, and I have friends.
 So I invited a dozen of them over on Saturday, December 15 for carol singing and a pot luck.
 I spread the word that I’d provide hot roast beef au jus and hot chicken marsala sandwiches and I proposed that the others bring a side, dessert or some other edible addition of their choosing.
-My Hot Roast Beef Au Jus Recipe: A 3- or 4- pound chuck roast 2 cups of beef broth.
-(I make mine by dissolving 2 heaping teaspoons of beef bullion into 2 cups of boiling water.) ¼ cup red wine Onion powder Lawry's Garlic Salt In a large pot mix the beef broth and red wine.
+My Hot Roast Beef Au Jus Recipe: A 3- or 4- pound chuck roast 2 1/2 cups of beef broth.
+(I make mine by dissolving 3 beef bullion cubes into 2 1/2 cups of boiling water.)
+1 cup red wine Onion powder Lawry's Garlic Salt In a large pot mix the beef broth and red wine.
 Season the roast with the garlic salt and onion powder.
 Place the seasoned beef in the broth and wine.
 Spoon some liquid over the beef.
 Bring liquid to a boil then lower the heat to a simmer.
 Simmer on low heat for three hours, best not to lift the pot lid.
 Check the roast after three hours.
 If meat is fork-tender and falling apart it’s done.
 Remove the meat from the broth, slice, then refrigerate the meat while you wait for the broth to cool.
 Cool the broth, then refrigerate it until the fat has solidified on top of the broth.
 Remove the solidified fat from the broth, then pour the broth over the meat and re-heat the broth and meat.
 My Chicken Marsala Recipe (Actually my friend J’s recipe, passed on to me): 12 chicken drum sticks 1 small onion, thinly sliced 3 cloves of garlic, chopped Fresh rosemary Fresh parsley, snipped Salt to taste 3 teaspoons olive oil 1 cup marsala Preheat oven to 375 degrees.
 Place the chicken wings in a baking dish.
 Spread the onion, garlic, rosemary, and parsley over the chicken.
 Salt to taste.
 Drizzle the olive oil over the chicken.
 Cover the chicken with aluminum foil.
 Bake for one hour covered, then remove the foil and bake for one hour uncovered, pouring the marsala over the chicken during the last fifteen minutes.
 For hot chicken marsala, remove the chicken from the bone and refrigerate while waiting for the broth from the pan to cool.
 Remove the broth from the pan, cool the broth, then refrigerate it until the fat has solidified on top of the broth.
 Remove the solidified fat from the broth, then pour the broth over the meat and re-heat the broth and meat in a pot over the stove or in a crock pot.
 If the meat needs more broth, add a cup (or more) of chicken broth.
 (I make mine by dissolving 1 heaping teaspoon of chicken bullion into 1 cup of boiling water.)
 As my daughter and son-in-law surprised Tom and I a few days earlier by Amazon priming us an apple peeler-corer-slicer like theirs (see post from 12/17/2018, "Thanksgiving 2.0"), which Tom used to whip up a couple of apple pies while we were visiting them in Los Angeles, we decided to make a big pan of apple crisp, with Tom peeler-corer-slicing the apples, ...after he'd figured out how to work the machine, …while I made the almond crisp topping.
 By 6 pm, the appointed time, the house was ready,

 ...and the table filling with yummy dishes and desserts,